shreyansh-tyagi/java-projects/README.md

 ## *@RequestHeader*
 * @RequestHeader annotation binds request header values to method parameters.
 If the method parameter is Map<String, String> , MultiValueMap<String, String> , or HttpHeaders then the map is populated with all header names and values.

+## *@ResponseEntity*
+* @ResponseEntity represents the whole HTTP response: status code, headers, and body.
+As a result, we can use it to fully configure the HTTP response.
+If we want to use it, we have to return it from the endpoint; Spring takes care of the rest